 This collection unfolds the historical development of anthropology from Margaret Mead Papers, Victor Turner Papers, Bronislaw Malinowski Papers, Ruth Benedict Papers, and Use Case: Victor Turner's Scholarly Process.

-Access files from the former British Prime Minister, Harold Macmillan's Private Office.
+Adam Matthew Digital, Macmillan Online provide access to files from the former British Prime Minister, Harold Macmillan's Private Office.
 Included are records of meetings, key policies, correspondence and memoranda to and from government advisors, files on Ministers, etc.

 Includes a comprehensive survey of current publications in the fields of visual and applied arts.
 Subjects: Art history, Architecture and architectural history, Crafts, ceramics, glass and jewellery, Decorative art and antiques, Fashion, textiles and dress, Furniture and interior design, Industrial design, Modern and contemporary art, Museums and conservation, Photography.
 Coverage: 1973 to Current.